 We have several different backpacks that we use for traveling.
 If we’ve got checked bags, we will bring our Ogio Alpha Convoy backpack.
 We love that it’s bright orange (makes it easy to spot in an airport!) and has lots of storage and compartments.
 We use the outside pockets for things like hand sanitizer, wipes, supplements, earbuds/tech gear, and snacks.
 We try to keep these things separated from our other belongings and only reach into the main part of the bag with clean hands.

 If we don’t have checked luggage, we use the eBags Mother Lode Jr Travel Backpack.
-It’s great because it’s small enough to fit under a seat (if you’re traveling on a ticket that only allows a personal item), but can fit so much!
-We use the packing cubes with this (as pictured in the previous section above) and it’s enough for the two of us for the weekend!
+It’s great because it’s small enough to fit under a seat (if you’re traveling on a ticket that only allows a personal item), but can fit so much.
+We use the packing cubes with this (as pictured in the previous section above) and it’s enough for the two of us for the weekend.
+Be sure to check out our tips on what to pack in a carry-on backpack!

 We always like to carry a small exploring backpack.
 My younger daughter has an adorable leather cat backpack that she likes to wear on her front.
 Otherwise, we have one of these fantastic eagle creek packable daypacks.
 We love it so much because it’s ridiculously lightweight and can be rolled up and stored in the pack-in pocket.